vdhamer/Photo-Club-Hub/.github/README.md

 * photo clubA (hosted on siteA)
   * portfolio1 for photographer1
     * images in portfolio1
   * portfolio2 for photographer2
     * images in portfolio2

 * photo clubB (hosted on siteB)
   * portfolio3 for photographer3
     * images in portfolio3
   * portfolio4 for photographer4
     * images in portfolio4

 <a/></p>

-The `portfolio` level thus holds a photographer's images that are associated with one particular photo club.
+The `portfolio` level thus holds a photographer's work that is associated with one particular photo club.
-The `photo club` level is the level at which a club's portfolios and images are administered.
+The `photo club` level is the higher level at which
+1) a club's membership list is maintained,
+2) portfolios are maintained for each club member ("curated"),
-You can see photo club as the level at which "their" potfolios of images are hosted and curated.
+3) and the actual listed images are hosted

-For comparison, here's what personal websites of photographers tend to do:
+In contrast, here's how classical personal photography websites tend to be organized:

 * website for photographer1 (hosted on site1)
   * photo galleryA (e.g. portraits)
     * portraits in galleryA
   * photo galleryB (e.g. landscapes)
     * landscapes in galleryB